Graduation and Retention Rates

 Graduate Summary Data

 The following chart shows Northwood CPC overall scores (blue) compared with results for other institutions in the U.S. (red).

-Data shown earlier in conjunction with that for other assessment measures is evaluated at least annually to identify program enhancements that will improve student learning outcomes as well as continuously improved the effectiveness of the assessment system as a whole.
-For example, assessment data is used when conducting Program Reviews which are a formal and comprehensive process for ensuring the ongoing relevance and quality of our academic programs.
+Data shown earlier in conjunction with that for other assessment measures is evaluated at least annually to identify program enhancements that will improve student learning outcomes, as well as continuously improve the effectiveness of the assessment system as a whole.
+For example, assessment data is used when conducting Program Reviews, which are a formal and comprehensive process for ensuring the ongoing relevance and quality of our academic programs.